Why interference phenomena do not capture the essence of quantum theory: Discussion

+No doubt those researchers who are sympathetic to the view that interference captures the essence of quantum theory will be tempted to respond to the arguments of this article as follows: \begin{quote} Sure, you have reproduced {\em some} of the phenomenology of quantum interference, but you haven't reproduced {\em all} of it.
+What about all of the experiments involving beamsplitters that are not 50-50, or involving phase shifts other than $\phi=0$ and $\phi=\pi$?
+You can't make sense of {\em those} in the toy field theory.\footnote{In a similar vein, Yakir Aharonov's response to a presentation on this topic \cite{SpekkensPirsaTalk} was to concede that the toy field theory provides an adequate explanation of interference phenomena for {\em bosons}, but to insist that such an explanation will not be possible for {\em fermions}.} \end{quote} Our response is as follows.
 If someone wishes to claim that aspects of interference beyond the TRAP phenomenology demonstrate the impossibility of maintaining a classical worldview, then not only must they specify precisely which aspects they have in mind and how they propose to formalize the notion of classicality, they must also {\em back up their claim} with a rigorous no-go theorem, following the methodology we endorsed above.
 Until they do, the view that the phenomena in question resist explanation in terms of a classical worldview is mere speculation, and might only indicate a ``lack of imagination'', to recall Bell's phrase.\footnote{ In Appendices~\ref{DestructiveMeasurements} and \ref{MirrorRemoved}, we consider two examples of additional interference phenomenology, based on minor modifications to the Mach-Zehnder interferometer, that were speculated to resist classical explanation in Ref.~\cite{hance2022comment}.
 We demonstrate that the phenomenology of both examples can be easily accommodated within the toy field theory, and therefore that they do not, in fact, resist classical explanation.}